Haute Tarentaise / France

 In summer, the area becomes a mountain playground, with Europe’s highest golf course, great hiking, biking and trail running.
-Children will love the Plan de L’Arc sports area, which features a lake as well as picnic and barbecue areas so that you can stay all day!
+Sitting high above the Tarentaise valley, you'll enjoy wonderful views over to Les Arcs.
+Children will love the Plan de L’Arc sports area, which features a lake as well as picnic and barbecue areas so that you can stay all day.

 Just 8km from the Italian border, you’ve got two countries to discover when you stay in La Rosière.
 The Petit Saint-Bernard pass is always closed in winter, but when the snow melts, it’s a stunning drive or cycle to visit La Thuile, famed for its chocolate shops, or the Roman monuments of the Aosta valley.

 La Rosière’s Alpine meadows and forests are the backdrop to some wonderful walks and cycles, but there are plenty of other activities to try - canyoning, rafting and riding to name just a few.

 *Please bear in mind that in between the summer and winter seasons, most businesses and establishments, including the lifts, are closed.
 Some mountain paths are open, however most of them are only accessible from the end of June/beginning of July.

 What to do in La Rosière?
 The choice is yours!
 Here are a few activities and excursions that we strongly recommend (more details on each activity below) :

 Fancy hurtling through the forest at 45km per hour?
 Xtreme Luge is a thrilling 700m downhill ride, complete with bridges, spins and a photo opportunity.
 The ride starts from the car park next to the roundabout at the entrance to the resort, where there’s also a snack bar and great views.
 There’s a minimum height of 95cm for children.